Auto-roll guardrails: avoid Codex 429s automatically

 CodexUse ships two theme modes — Dark and Light — with comprehensive surface palettes, reduced-transparency accessibility, and system preference support.

-Organize CodexUse sessions by project with search, favorites, pinning, rename, and delete.
+Organize CodexUse sessions by project with search, favorites, pinning, rename, and delete so local Codex history stays easy to scan.

-Compare CodexUse, CodexBar, and the vanilla Codex CLI.
-Choose based on account switching, rate-limit visibility, local workflow control, and how much background help you want.
+Compare CodexUse, CodexBar, and vanilla Codex CLI by account switching, rate-limit visibility, local control, and background help.

-Use GitHub Agent HQ when the work belongs in GitHub.
-Use CodexUse when the work belongs on your machine with local accounts, rate-limit visibility, and project control.
+Use GitHub Agent HQ for hosted GitHub work.
+Use CodexUse for local accounts, local files, rate-limit visibility, and project control.

 Stop logging out of Codex just to change accounts.
 Save multiple profiles, switch the active one locally, and keep work, client, and personal sessions separate.